e4jet/pirewall/README.md

 pirewall is a simple utility that configures a new install of [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/) to act as a firewall.
 The target is the 64-bit version, based on Debian 12 (a.k.a. bookworm).

 Please note that pirewall **is not** involved in the data path at all.
 It simply configures the many features of the linux kernel to provide the functionality.
+Its run once and then configure the services.

 It is also extremely opinionated (essentially based on my needs).
-The built-in ethernet adaptor should "face" the public network (plug this into your cable modem).
-The USB3 based network adaptor(s) should "face" your internal network(s).
-The wifi and bluetooth are disabled.
+This uses the built-in ethernet adaptor  and a USB3 based network adaptor.
+Th.  wifi and bluetooth are disabled.

 ## Why